YinHK-gameDev/unity-learn/art & graphics/meshes/LOD/LOD Group.md

 In addition there are two buttons at the bottom of the component:

 -   Click **Recalculate Bounds** to recalculate the **bounding volume**A closed shape representing the edges and faces of a collider or trigger.
-[More info](https://docs.unity3d.com/Manual/class-LODGroup.htmlSpatialMappingComponentsGeneralSettings)
-    See in [Glossary](https://docs.unity3d.com/Manual/class-LODGroup.htmlGlossary.html#Boundingvolume) of all LOD Mesh GameObjects after a new LOD level is added.
 -   Click **Recalculate **Lightmap**A pre-rendered texture that contains the effects of light sources on static objects in the scene.
 Lightmaps are overlaid on top of scene geometry to create the effect of lighting.
-[More info](https://docs.unity3d.com/Manual/class-LODGroup.htmlLightmapping.html)
-    See in [Glossary](https://docs.unity3d.com/Manual/class-LODGroup.htmlGlossary.html#Lightmap) Scale** to update the [Scale in Lightmap](https://docs.unity3d.com/Manual/class-LODGroup.htmlclass-MeshRenderer.html#lightmapping) property on all LOD **Mesh Renderers**A mesh component that takes the geometry from the Mesh Filter and renders it at the position defined by the object’s Transform component.
-[More info](https://docs.unity3d.com/Manual/class-LODGroup.htmlclass-MeshRenderer.html)
+Scale** to update the Scale in Lightmap property on all LOD **Mesh Renderers**A mesh component that takes the geometry from the Mesh Filter and renders it at the position defined by the object’s Transform component.
-    See in [Glossary](https://docs.unity3d.com/Manual/class-LODGroup.htmlGlossary.html#MeshRenderer), based on the changes you made to the LOD level boundaries.

 ### LOD Group selection bar